 “Fuera, TERFS.
 [Get out of here, TERFs,]” the crowd chanted as it became aware of the conflict, which nearly came to serious blows before it was diffused.
 Elsewhere, pro-trans graffiti was disfigured, painted over, even as the march took place.

 I’ve been reading Mademoiselle, Rhonda K. Garelick’s biography of Coco Chanel, the Nazi fashion designer.
-The dull horror of history grew into uncomfortable modern-day recognition when the book got to Chanel’s chic social circles, full of the Third Reich and its collaborators.
+The dull horror that history can sow within me grew to uncomfortable recognition when the book got to Chanel’s chic social circles, full of the Third Reich and its collaborators.
 I know Nazi comparisons are gauche and usually wrong, but in the run-up to Women’s Day, as acquaintances suddenly spouting anti-trans views, the resemblances were discomfiting.
-I’m not the only one who caught the vibe; CDMX multi-instrumentalist trans producer Manitas Nerviosas’ driving track “TERFS R’ NAZIS” surely got its plays over the last week.
+I’m not the only one who caught the vibe; CDMX multi-instrumentalist trans producer Manitas Nerviosas’ released the driving track “TERFS R’ NAZIS” during the run up to this year’s march.

 All of these sights and sounds and feelings and thoughts are part of the Women’s Day march.
 It is allowed to be many things, to inspire and support and baffle and shock and bash back, just like women do.

 That didn’t happen.
-Eventually, protestors left the Zócalo; to care for each other, to booze, to rest, to dream, to read suspect media reports, to rest up for the future protests that this year will surely bring.
+Eventually, protestors left the Zócalo; to care for each other, to booze, to rest, to dream, to read suspect media reports, to write them, to rest up for the future protests that this year will surely bring.

 I haven’t gotten to the end of my thoughts yet—I doubt many have.
 But this I know; that fucking wall had it coming.